Ceici92/CeciliasPortofolio/content/portfolio/EntrepreneurChallenge.md

 The use of our application could be common or occasional, thus, we elaborated **two personas**.

-First, **Mathilde**, is a student of 20 years old in an engineering school.
+> **Mathilde**, is a student of 20 years old in an engineering school.
-She is passionate about art and culture since she is little.
+> She is passionate about art and culture since she is little.
-She even took part in the association dedicated to arts in her school.
-She likes to talk and discuss about art and philosophy.
+> She likes to talk and discuss about art and philosophy.
-Curious, she is always looking into expand her knowledge.
+> Curious, she is always looking into expand her knowledge.
-She practices diverse arts and share her results on the social medias.
+> She practices diverse arts and share her results on the social medias.
-She is familiar with the numerical tools.
+> She is familiar with the numerical tools.
-Curious to try to new experiences, she is opened to experiment immersive visits in museums that she visits frequently.
+> Curious to try to new experiences, she is opened to experiment immersive visits in museums that she visits frequently.

-Secondly, **Jean**, a young executive, is aged of 45 years old.
+> **Jean**, a young executive, is aged of 45 years old.
-He is passionate about history and he visits several monuments and historical places during the year.
+> He is passionate about history and he visits several monuments and historical places during the year.
-He always travels with his two children and his wife to visit historical sites, in order to share his passion with them.
+> He always travels with his two children and his wife to visit historical sites, in order to share his passion with them.
-Familiar with numerical tools, he looks into the recommendations online before scheduling a visit.
+> Familiar with numerical tools, he looks into the recommendations online before scheduling a visit.
-Searching for new experiences enabling him to live his passion, and to share it with his children, the idea of immersive experiences interests him particularly.
+> Searching for new experiences enabling him to live his passion, and to share it with his children, the idea of immersive experiences interests him particularly.

 &nbsp;